suryajanasena/EV/README.md

-# ⚡ Electric Vehicle (EV) Charging Infrastructure Analysis - Germany
+# Electric Vehicle (EV) Charging Infrastructure Analysis - Bavaria

 A data-driven analysis and visualization project exploring the distribution, density, and operator dominance of Electric Vehicle (EV) charging stations across Germany, with a focused case study on the city of **Amberg**.